jurassicplayer/OTLN-Calibre-Metadata/README.md

         - Shoujo Ai: Usually focuses on developing female/female relationships (not necessarily love, can be close friendships, but usually nothing physical)
         - Yaoi (Boy's Love): Focuses on male/male relationships, usually the physical kind
         - Yuri (Girl's Love): Focuses on female/female relationships, usually the physical kind
+- When will X series get metadata?
+    - Possibly never.
+It's slow, tedious, boring work with no help.
+I'm going in alphabetical order, so if anything you can be hopeful for earlier letters.
 ### Guidelines
 - Metadata source preference when available: YenPress/YenOn/J-Novel Club/etc. > Kobo > GoodReads > Amazon
 #### Book IDs